 You’ll even be able to appreciate the detail on hi-res tracks if you’re listening through an iPhone - like their bigger on-ear brothers, the iSine 10s have a Lightning cable instead of a 3.5mm audio jack.

-That means you can plug in right now on an iPhone 6s and won’t be out of luck when Apple ditches 3.5mm for the iPhone 7.
+That means you can plug in right now on an iPhone 6s and won’t be out of luck even when you own an Apple iPhone 7.

 The cable has its own built-in DAC, too.
 It’ll take over playback duties from the phone, so you’re getting the best possible quality.